Superformula/cloud-backend-test/README.md

 ## Prototyping against the API

-As mentioned above a GraphQL Playground was embedded into the application, you can access it by following the Deployment section.
+GraphQL Playground was embedded into the application, you can access it by following the `base_url` ouputted provided in Deployment section.

 Also, an Insomnia collection is provided on the insomnia.json file in this folder.

+A live demo is available [here](https://rqkzkakl1b.execute-api.us-east-1.amazonaws.com/dev/graphql).

 ## Logging and Monitoring